Stargate Industries: Growth and acquisitions

 In January 1998, Stargate secured financing from local investment firm RRZ Capital Markets and acquired its largest local competitor USA Onramp, Inc. Stargate relocated its headquarters and USA Onramp's staff and operations into newly remodeled office space in Pittsburgh's Strip District neighborhood the following May.
 The acquisition roughly doubled Stargate's count of residential customers to 17,500, added a large portfolio of business customers, and also doubled its work force to roughly 50 people.
 The acquisition of USA Onramp also expanded Stargate's service footprint further into southwestern Pennsylvania and also provided its first presence outside of Pennsylvania, in Wheeling, West Virginia.

+Prior to the acquisition of USA Onramp, Stargate purchased several servers from Sun Microsystems to provide capacity to support the combined companies' email, web hosting and news services and allow for cost efficiencies by combining those operations.
+The upgraded news server was ranked in the Freenix Top 1000 - a ranking of news servers based on how many messages pass through them - from late 1997 until early 2000, peaking as high as #395 in August of 1998.

 The latter half of 1998 also saw Stargate acquire the domain name "stargate.net", and shortly thereafter begin using that domain for their website and all future marketing campaigns.
 In October, Stargate acquired the customers of Washington PA Online, a small Internet Service provider in Washington, Pennsylvania.